0JK0/Projects/README.md

 # My Coding Portfolio

 Welcome!
-This repository contains a collection of projects showcasing my skills in Python
+This repository contains a collection of my projects in Python

 ## Finished Projects